 Tamagoyaki (Rolled Omelet)

 Get a taste of Japan with a slice of tamagoyaki, a sweet and savory rolled omelet.
-A sweet and savory dish of rolled thin layers of beaten eggs.
+This is a dish of rolled thin layers of beaten eggs.

 It has a tender and fluffy texture with a slightly sweet and salty taste.
 This Asian side dish is always present in Japan's bento (lunch) box.